Species Introduction

 Tank Setup Guide

-Creating an ideal environment for your Skunk Corys involves replicating their natural habitat as closely as possible.
-A well-planted aquarium with plenty of hiding spots is essential for their comfort and security.
-Use a soft substrate, such as sand or fine gravel, to protect their sensitive barbels.
-Incorporating live plants not only enhances the aesthetic appeal of the tank but also provides additional shelter and foraging opportunities.
-Driftwood and rocks can also be added to create territories and hiding spots.
-The aquarium should be equipped with a gentle filtration system to maintain water quality without creating strong currents, as Skunk Corys prefer calm waters.
-Additionally, consider adding some floating plants to diffuse light and create a more natural setting.
+Creating an ideal environment for your Skunk Corys involves careful consideration of their natural habitat.
+A well-planted aquarium with plenty of hiding spots will make them feel secure and comfortable.
+Use a soft substrate, such as sand or fine gravel, to protect their delicate barbels.
+Incorporating live plants, driftwood, and rocks will not only enhance the aesthetic appeal of your aquarium but also provide essential hiding places and foraging opportunities.
+Ensure that there are open swimming areas as well, as Skunk Corys enjoy darting around.
+A gentle filter is recommended to maintain water quality without creating strong currents, as these fish prefer calmer waters.
+By replicating their natural habitat, you will encourage healthy behavior and reduce stress in your aquatic companions.

 Water Quality Management